Armed police swarm Auckland suburb in search for person of interest

-The armed offenders squads are on the hunt for a person of interest in the Auckland suburb of Massey.
+A man has been taken into custody after armed offenders squads searched for a person of interest in the Auckland suburb of Massey.

 Police said the individual fled officers in a vehicle in Glen Eden at about 7pm and was tracked to a Massey property.